 Alcohol consumption statistics

-In 2014, one in eleven persons in the EU consumed alcohol on a daily basis.
+In 2019, one in twelve people in the EU consumed alcohol on a daily basis.

-In 2014, among the EU population, one in five of those who drink alcohol had an episode of heavy drinking at least once a month.
+In 2019, among the EU population, almost one in five of those who drink alcohol had an episode of heavy drinking at least once a month.

-In 2014, one quarter of the EU population did not drink any alcohol.
+In 2019, slightly more than one quarter of the EU population did not drink any alcohol.

 This article presents an overview of alcohol consumption among the population of the European Union (EU).
 The harmful use of alcohol is determined not only by the volume but also the frequency of drinking.
 The volume of alcohol consumption and the pattern of drinking affect both health and social outcomes.
 In particular, binge drinking on a single occasion is a major public health concern, since it has adverse consequences on an individual's well-being, as well as social and mental behaviour.

-The statistics reported in this article come from the second wave of the European health interview survey (EHIS), conducted between 2013 and 2015 and covering persons aged 15 and over.
-The data show that patterns of drinking vary across EU countries; for example, for a group of countries (Belgium, Luxembourg, Germany, Denmark and Norway) the pattern of alcohol consumption is characterised by high proportions of the population drinking at least every month but also high proportions of heavy drinking episodes at the same frequency, while in Romania risky single-occasion drinking proportions are high despite the relatively low proportion of alcohol consumption at least every month.
+The statistics reported in this article come from the third wave of the European health interview survey (EHIS), conducted between 2018 and 2020 and covering persons aged 15 and over.
+The data show that patterns of drinking vary across EU countries; for example, in two countries (Luxembourg and Denmark) the pattern of alcohol consumption is characterised by high proportions of the population drinking at least every month but also high proportions of heavy drinking episodes at the same frequency, while in Romania risky single-occasion drinking proportions are high despite the relatively low proportion of alcohol consumption at least every month.
 Also, there are countries that are characterised by daily drinking of alcohol (for example Spain, Italy, Portugal), but the levels of regular heavy episodic drinking are relatively low.
-It is also of interest that regular risky single-occasion alcohol consumption is disproportionately more prevalent among men, persons with middle and high educational attainment and people with the highest incomes.
+It is also of interest that regular risky single-occasion alcohol consumption is disproportionately more prevalent among men, persons with medium and high educational attainment and people with the highest incomes.

 Frequency of alcohol consumption

-One in eleven persons in the EU-28 reported drinking alcohol on a daily basis
+One in twelve persons in the EU reported drinking alcohol on a daily basis

-In 2014, 9.2 % of the EU-28 population aged 15 and over reported having an alcoholic drink every day, compared to 29.6 % of weekly alcohol consumers and 23.1 % of monthly alcohol consumers (see Table 1).
-In contrast, slightly less than one quarter of Europeans (23.9 %) have not consumed alcohol at all during the twelve months prior to the survey or have never had an alcoholic drink of any kind.
+In 2019, 8.4 % of the EU population aged 15 and over reported having an alcoholic drink every day, compared to 28.8 % of weekly alcohol consumers and 22.8 % of monthly alcohol consumers (see Table 1).
+In contrast, slightly more than one quarter of Europeans (26.2 %) have not consumed alcohol at all during the twelve months prior to the survey or have never had an alcoholic drink of any kind.

-Spain, Belgium and Italy recorded a share of people who drink alcohol daily that exceeded 14 % of the reference population, while in Portugal this share reached 24.2 %.
-At the other end of the scale, in Lithuania, Latvia, Poland, Estonia, Ireland, Finland, Sweden as well as Iceland and Turkey, the percentage of the population drinking alcohol on a daily basis accounted for less than 3 %.
-Over 40 % of the population in Denmark (40 %), Luxembourg (40.6 %), Ireland (41.4 %) and the United Kingdom (45 %) reported drinking alcohol every week.
-Furthermore, Lithuania, Latvia and Austria, as well as Iceland and Norway, recorded a share of persons consuming alcohol every month that exceeded 30 % of the population, as opposed to Portugal, the United Kingdom, Spain and Croatia, where this share accounted for less than one fifth of the population.
-The highest shares of persons consuming no alcoholic beverages (either in the 12 months prior to the survey or never) were mainly found in Cyprus (46.4 %), Croatia (43.9 %) and Romania (42.1 %) while the lowest shares were found in Denmark (8.7 %), Germany (13.1 %), the Czech Republic (14.1 %) and Finland (15.0 %).
+Italy and Spain recorded a share of people who drink alcohol daily that exceeded 12 % of the reference population, while in Portugal this share reached 20.7 %.
+At the other end of the scale, in Lithuania, Latvia, Estonia, Poland, Sweden, Ireland and Romania as well as Norway and Turkey, the percentage of the population drinking alcohol on a daily basis accounted for less than 3 %.
+Over 40 % of the population in Belgium (40.8 %), Luxembourg (43.1 %) and the Netherlands (47.3 %) reported drinking alcohol every week.
+Furthermore, Lithuania, Latvia, Cyprus and Poland, as well as Norway, recorded a share of persons consuming alcohol every month that exceeded 30 % of the population, as opposed to the Netherlands, Portugal, Italy, Belgium, Spain and Malta, where this share accounted for less than one fifth of the population.
+The highest shares of persons consuming no alcoholic beverages (either in the 12 months prior to the survey or never) were mainly found in Croatia (38.3 %) and Italy (34.8 %) while the lowest shares were found in Denmark (9.4 %), Czechia (15.2 %) and Luxembourg (17.2 %).
 By far, the highest proportion of persons consuming no alcohol was found in Turkey (85.1 %).

 Heavy episodic drinking

 Figure 1 presents the percentage of persons aged 15 and over drinking alcohol who reported having an episode of heavy drinking at least once a month during the twelve months prior to the survey.
-Almost one in five Europeans drinking alcohol ingested more than 60 g of pure ethanol on a single occasion at least once a month in 2014.
-This proportion varied widely across the EU Member States, from 5.2 % in Cyprus to more than 30 % in Ireland (32.2 ), Germany (33.0 %), Finland (33.9 %), Luxembourg (34.5 %), Romania (34.9 %), and peaking at 37.4 % in Denmark.
-Norway also recorded a relatively high share of those reporting binge drinking on a single occasion at least monthly (44.0 %).
+Almost one in five Europeans drinking alcohol ingested more than 60 g of pure ethanol on a single occasion at least once a month in 2019.
+This proportion varied widely across the EU Member States, from 3.5 % in Cyprus to more than 30 % in Germany (30.4 %), Luxembourg (34.3 %), Romania (35.0 %), and peaking at 37.8 % in Denmark.

-Among those who drink alcohol, men were more likely than women to report having an episode of heavy drinking at least once a month in 2014.
-On average, the respective percentage for men was 2.3 times higher than that for women (28.3 % for men and 12.3 % for women).
-The pattern was uniform across all EU-28 countries, with evident differences between the recorded proportions for the two sexes.
-More specifically, the largest gaps between men and women were observed in Latvia (a difference of 25.1 percentage points), Lithuania (25.6 percentage points difference), Finland (26.1 percentage points difference), Estonia (27.3 percentage points difference) and Romania (34.8 percentage points difference).
+Among those who drink alcohol, men were more likely than women to report having an episode of heavy drinking at least once a month in 2019.
+On average, the respective percentage for men was 2.3 times higher than that for women (26.3 % for men and 11.4 % for women).
+The pattern was uniform across all EU countries, with evident differences between the recorded proportions for the two sexes.
+More specifically, the largest gaps between men and women were observed in Lithuania (20.8 percentage points difference), Denmark (21.4 percentage points difference), Luxembourg (22.1 percentage points difference) and Romania (35.1 percentage points difference).

 The prevalence of heavy episodic drinking at least monthly was higher among those with upper secondary and post-secondary non-tertiary education

-At EU-28 level, 23.0 % of those who drink alcohol with upper secondary and post-secondary non-tertiary education reported having an episode of heavy drinking at a frequency of at least once per month, followed by 21.8 % of those with the highest educational attainment and 14.1 % of those with lower secondary education or less — see Figure 2.
+At EU level, 22.3 % of those who drink alcohol with upper secondary and post-secondary non-tertiary education reported having an episode of heavy drinking at a frequency of at least once per month, followed by 20.2 % of those with the highest educational attainment and 12.7 % of those with lower secondary education or less — see Figure 2.

-In all EU Member States, with the exception of Cyprus, Spain, Greece, Austria, the United Kingdom, as well as Norway and Turkey, the percentage of those who drink alcohol having six or more alcoholic drinks on a single occasion at least once every month was higher among those with upper secondary and post-secondary non-tertiary education than those in lower and higher educational levels.
-In the remaining seven countries, the respective share increased with increasing educational attainment.
+In all EU Member States, with the exception of Hungary, Malta, Austria, Croatia, Slovenia, Denmark as well as Turkey, the percentage of those who drink alcohol having six or more alcoholic drinks on a single occasion at least once every month was higher among those with upper secondary and post-secondary non-tertiary education than those in lower and higher educational levels.
+In those countries (with the exception of Denmark), the respective share increased with increasing educational attainment.

-The widest gaps between those with a high and low educational attainment were recorded in the United Kingdom, Slovenia, Malta, Lithuania, as well as Norway.
-Also, it should be noted that in Sweden, Germany, Estonia, Croatia and Belgium heavy episodic alcoholic drinking rates were higher for those who drink alcohol with at most lower secondary education than for those having completed tertiary education but the differences were relatively small (three percentage points or less).
+The widest gaps between those with a high and low educational attainment were recorded in Slovenia, Czechia, Ireland, Croatia and Poland.
+Also, it should be noted that in Denmark, Latvia and Greece heavy episodic alcoholic drinking rates were higher for those who drink alcohol with at most lower secondary education than for those having completed tertiary education but the differences were relatively small (three percentage points or less).

 Over one fifth of the EU population in the fifth income quintile group who drink alcohol had an episode of heavy drinking at least once per month